Metal Shim FAQ's

 • Prototyping equipment

-Brass shims are used in applications where low friction is needed, where heat or electricity needs to be conducted, in extreme environments where corrosion resistance is necessary, or as a decorative finish.
+Brass shims are ideal for applications requiring low friction, heat or electricity conduction, corrosion resistance in harsh environments, or as a decorative finish.

-Low Friction; electrical and heat conductor: Brass is a soft metal with minimal friction, making it an excellent choice for situations where sparking is a concern.
-Brass is also an excellent conductor of electricity and heat.
+Low Friction, Electrical and Heat Conductor: Brass’s softness reduces friction, making it ideal where sparking is a concern.
+It is also an excellent conductor of electricity and heat.

-Recyclable: Brass is readily recyclable since it is not ferromagnetic.
-It can be easily separated from other metals using a magnet since it lacks magnetic properties.
+Recyclable: Brass is easily recyclable and non-ferromagnetic, allowing it to be separated from other metals using magnets.

-Antimicrobial: Brass has antibacterial qualities since it is a copper alloy.
-Copper naturally kills microorganisms, making it a desirable choice for shims in industries that require sterility, such as the medical and food industries.
+Antimicrobial: Brass has natural antibacterial properties, making it a preferred material in industries requiring sterility, such as medical and food sectors.

 What are copper shims?

-Copper shims are thin pieces of copper used to fill gaps between surfaces, equipment plus fastenings, and can also be used to achieve a decorative finish.
-Due to the corrosion resistance, malleability, heat and electrical conductivity and the aesthetic surface of copper shims, they are used in a range of applications such as heat sinks, switches, terminals, connectors, transformers, and gaskets.
+Copper shims are thin pieces used to fill gaps between surfaces and equipment or for decorative finishes.
+Known for their corrosion resistance, malleability, and heat and electrical conductivity, copper shims are commonly used in heat sinks, switches, terminals, connectors, transformers, and gaskets.

-Corrosion-resistant: As copper is a corrosion-resistant metal, it is a metal suitable for high-moisture applications including plumbing, roofing, and outdoor use.
+Corrosion-resistant: Copper’s natural resistance to corrosion makes it ideal for high-moisture applications like plumbing, roofing, and outdoor use.

-Ductile and Malleable: Copper is one of the easiest metals to connect and fabricate.
-It is resistant to breaking and can bend into a variety of forms, making it ideal for industrial, architectural, and automotive applications.
+Ductile and Malleable: Copper is easily fabricated, resistant to breaking, and can bend into various forms, making it perfect for industrial, architectural, and automotive uses.

 What are slotted shims?

-Slotted shims are utilised on assembled machine components to maximise alignment and balance.
-Slotted shims are great for delivering consistent alignment and preventing costly equipment damage.
+Slotted shims are used in assembled machine components to enhance alignment and balance, ensuring consistent positioning and preventing costly equipment damage.

-Plastic shims are more durable and stronger than wood, as well as lighter and less expensive than metal shims.
+Plastic shims are stronger and more durable than wood, yet lighter and more cost-effective compared to metal shims.

 How strong are plastic shims?